opencybersecurityalliance/casp/Plugfests/2024-03-NorthernVirginia/Results/README.md

 ## Participants
 put in some info on number of participants from number of orgs and number of places

 ## Acknowledgments
 put in some thank yous to host and sponsors

+thanks to Peraton

+thanks to Cyware

+thanks to OCA

+thanks to OASIS

+thanks to CASP, speakers, participants